vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 }
 ```

 Note: in `@effect/ai` the `Chat` object itself remembers the session so there is no need to store it outside for ourselves.
-We still do it in the `messages` field, but it's not fed back to the chat session.
+We still store all messages  in the `messages` field, but it's not fed back to the chat session.
 It's just our history that will be easy to tweak and made queryable for our text user interface.

 In our `CodingAgent` class we add a map of threads, and expose a new agent method: